Table of Contents

 2. Stop

-3. Forward 5s (available for new format data, except for abnormal recording stops)
+3. Forward 5s (available for new format data, except when recording abnormally stops)

 4. Slow down playback (available for new format data)